 Using a hand staple gun, attach plastic mesh along the inside perimeter of the frame.
 This will help keep pests out while providing for proper ventilation.

-Step 8: Create the Door
+Step 8: Make the Door

 Step 9: Attach the Door